Severance Package Example:

 - Date of employee's termination.

 - Agreement from both parties in the form of a signature.

-- Details about how long the Employee will continue to have access to benefits.
+- Details about how long the employee will continue to have access to benefits.

-- Rules indemnifying the Employer from any further claims.
+- Rules indemnifying the employer from any further claims.

 Is a severance letter the same as a severance agreement?

 Severance agreements are sometimes written in the form of letters to employees.
-This is sometimes called termination letter, and it includes all of the same details that you would find in standard severance agreement.
+This is sometimes called a termination letter, and it includes all of the same details that you would find in a standard severance agreement.

 Why do some businesses offer severance pay?